-The hamstrings are located at the back of your thighs and can cause pain in your thighs, knees and calves.
+The hamstrings are located at the back of your thighs and can trigger pain in your thighs, knees and calves.

-These pains often are caused by tensions, shortenings and trigger points.
+These pains often are caused by tensions, shortened muscles and trigger points.

 However, it’s possible to free yourself from these muscular problems with a self-massage.